Caroline Kelly: Brooklyn FC

 Directly out of college, Kelly spent time as a preseason trialist with San Diego Wave FC of the National Women's Soccer League.
 However, she did not sign a contract with the Californian club.
 Instead, she inked a deal with USL Super League club Brooklyn FC on April 1, 2025, lasting through the remainder of the team's inaugural season.
 Kelly made her professional debut on April 19, coming in as a second-half substitute in a 1–1 draw with Lexington SC.
 Two games later, she scored her first professional goal in a 4–1 victory over Fort Lauderdale United FC.
 She scored once more as Brooklyn failed to qualify for the playoffs at the end of the season.

 Dallas Trinity

 On July 14, 2025, Kelly signed with fellow USL Super League team Dallas Trinity FC.
 She made her Dallas debut on August 23, coming on as a substitute in the Trinity's season-opening win over Spokane Zephyr FC.
+She went on to total 14 league appearances in her lone season with Dallas, helping the Trinity qualify for the playoffs for the second consecutive season.
+On June 4, 2026, Dallas announced Kelly's departure from the club.

+Kansas City Current II

+Kelly then joined the Kansas City Current II reserve team that won the Women's Premier Soccer League (WPSL) championship.
+She scored in three straight playoff matches and even started one regular-season match in goal.